zeppe-lin/qemuconf/README.md

 This qemuconf distribution is a fork of Gottox' qemuconf version 0.2.1, commit 50b8369 (Thu Nov 17 2022) with the following little
 differences:
-- the man page have been rewritten
+- BSD-style man page
-- added qemuconf-import(1) man page
+- add qemuconf-import(1) man page
-- removed unnecessary service files
+- remove unnecessary service files
-- tests and qemuconf-import(1) was adjusted to POSIX sh(1p)
+- POSIX sh(1p) for tests and qemuconf-import(1)

 See git log for complete/further differences.